-- Tax Booklets at Comptroller's Branch Offices - Tax booklets are available at our 12 local branch offices.
+- Tax Booklets at Comptroller's Branch Offices - Tax booklets are available at all of our 12 local branch offices.

 - Request a Tax Booklet - Taxpayers may request a resident or nonresident tax booklet by calling (410) 260-7951, or by e-mail at email@example.com.

-While further action following the Wynne case is being considered, taxpayers should be aware that the statute allows three years to file amended tax returns and taxpayers are advised to speak with a tax professional to determine whether the case affects them.
+The United States Supreme Court has decided to consider the Wynne case.
+While the Court is hearing arguments and reviewing the Wynne case, taxpayers should be aware that the statute allows three years to file amended tax returns and taxpayers are advised to speak with a tax professional to determine whether the case affects them.
 For more information on the Wynne case, please see the information on the Maryland Association of Counties (MACo) website.

-Increased pension exclusion - Maryland's maximum pension exclusion, which is available to qualifying taxpayers 65 or older, increased from $27,100 to $27,800 for tax year 2013.
+Increased pension exclusion - Maryland's maximum pension exclusion, which is available to qualifying taxpayers who are age 65 or older; are totally and permanently disabled; or have a spouse who is totally and permanently disabled, increased from $27,800 to $29,000 for tax year 2014.

 Individual Taxpayer Changes

-- Limits on your itemized deductions: Limits on itemized deductions based on your income level has returned to both the federal and Maryland returns.
-In addition, Maryland has decoupled from the federal 2013 itemized deduction threshold limiting itemized deductions.
+- Limits on your itemized deductions: Limits on itemized deductions based on your income level may exist on both the federal and Maryland returns.
+On your 2014 Maryland return you will limit your federal itemized deductions only when those deductions are limited on your federal return.
+Beginning with the 2014 tax year, Maryland is no longer decoupled from the federal itemized deduction threshold limiting itemized deductions.
+However, you may need to adjust your state and local tax deductions if your federal itemized deductions are limited.
 See Instruction 14 for more information.
-A calculator is under development and will be available soon.

-- New subtraction modifications: There are two new subtraction modifications available.
-See Instructions 13 for more information.
+- New subtraction modifications: There are three new subtraction modifications available.
+See Instructions 13, or Maryland Resident Subtractions Form 502SU,

 Business Taxpayer Changes

-New business tax credits: There are six new business tax credits available.
+New business tax credits: There are two new business tax credits available.
 See Instructions to Form 500CR.

-Electronic Format: The paper version of Maryland Form 500CR Business Income Tax Credits no longer is available.
+Reminder about Electronic Format: For tax years beginning after December 31, 2012, the paper version of Maryland Form 500CR Business Income Tax Credits is no longer available.
 You must file your Maryland return electronically to claim the business income credits available from Form 500CR.
 See Instructions to Form 500CR.

-Form 500: must be filed electronically to claim a business income tax credit from Form 500CR or a Sustainable Communities Tax Credit from Form 502S.
+Form 500 and Form 510: must be filed electronically to claim a business income tax credit from Form 500CR or a Sustainable Communities Tax Credit from Form 502S.